-Michael J. Kennish is a Research Professor in the Department of Marine and Coastal Sciences at Rutgers University, where he has conducted innovative studies of estuarine and marine environments for nearly 30 years.
+Michael J. Kennish is a Professor Emeritus in the Department of Marine and Coastal Sciences at Rutgers University, where he has conducted innovative studies of coastal, estuarine, and marine environments for more than 30 years.
 The primary focus of his research has been investigations of anthropogenic effects on these environments.
 He is serving as an expert reviewer of the IPCC 6th Assessment Report.

 Journals Special Issues:

 Kennish, M. J. and E. J. Buskey.
 2018.
 The National Estuarine Research Reserve: An Integrated Network of Research and Monitoring Sites Supporting Coastal Zone Management.
 Estuaries and Coasts, Special Thematic Issue, Volume 41(1): 25-113.
 ISSN:1559-2723.